Skip to main content

 • can.CanError: Failed to transmit: [Errno 105] No buffer space available

-• The first case indicates the host computer cannot find the CAN device (motherboard with USB bridge firmware or UTOC)
+• The first error indicates that the host computer cannot find the CAN device (mainboard with USB bridge firmware or UTOC)

-• The second case indicates the host computer did not configure or misconfigured CAN0
+• The second error indicates that the host computer has not configured CAN0 correctly or not at all

-• The third case indicates insufficient buffer or system issues causing buffer failure
+• The third error usually indicates that the host computer's buffer is full or there is a system issue causing buffer failure

-• For the second and third cases, please refer to the CAN0 configuration section below for troubleshooting
+• For the second and third errors, refer to the section below titled "Configuring CAN0" for troubleshooting

-• This step is not required if using a FLY host computer
+• This step is not required if you are using a FLY host

-• If your system is Ubuntu, the document Ubuntu configuration CAN0 has not been updated yet
+• If your system is Ubuntu, you need to configure Ubuntu for CAN0 (documentation not yet updated)

-• Enter the following command to determine whether the system supports CAN:
+• Enter the following command to check whether the system supports CAN:

 sudo modprobe can && echo "Your kernel supports CAN" || echo "Your kernel does not support CAN"

-• If it returns Your kernel supports CAN, you can proceed to the next step to configure CAN0
+• If it returns Your kernel supports CAN, you can proceed to the next step of configuring CAN0

 Configuring CAN0

-• This command overwrites the original system CAN0 configuration.
+• This command will overwrite the existing CAN0 configuration in the system.
 After execution, the system needs to be restarted

-• Select one of the following based on actual needs
+• Choose one of the following commands based on your actual requirements

 • For 1M baud rate, enter the following command: